YouTube Blacklists Ron Paul Institute

 The Ron Paul Institute for Peace and Prosperity, the organization set up by former Republican presidential candidate and congressman Dr. Ron Paul, has been blacklisted by Google-owned YouTube.
+After this article was published, Google reinstated the institute’s account, blaming a “mistake” for baning it.

 Normally, YouTube uses a three-strikes system to terminate channels.
 Channels that accumulate three strikes for rule-violating content within a 90-day period will be removed from the platform permanently.
 However, Dr. Paul says that YouTube gave no warning, and that there were no strikes on the channel prior to its termination.

-Note: Update — After this story was published, a Google spokesperson supplied the company’s response in the form of a tweet indicating that the Ron Paul Institute’s account was banned by mistake and was reinstated to the platform.